A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Introduction

 \IEEEPARstart{T}{he} rapid evolution of wireless communication networks has dramatically expanded the landscape of interconnected devices to include new applications such as autonomous vehicles and unmanned aerial vehicles (UAVs) that are heavily dependent on advanced sensing, pushing the boundaries of communication systems beyond their traditional limits \cite{7355569,9509294,9426946,9598915}.
 As we approach the sixth-generation (6G) era, network operators and service providers aim not only to further enhance their communication services but also to include advanced sensing-based applications such as detection, localisation, tracking, navigation, and environmental surveillance \cite{Ericsson,rajatheva2020white,9861699}.

 Integrated Sensing and Communications (ISAC) systems have gained significant interest as a key enabler of many 6G applications.
-ISAC aims to synergistically merge sensing and communication functionalities hence optimising base station (BS) resources for dual purposes \cite{9705498,7898445,8386661,9226446,9385108,9540344}.
+ISAC aims to synergistically merge sensing and communication functionalities, hence optimising base station (BS) resources for dual purposes \cite{9705498,7898445,8386661,9226446,9385108,9540344}.
 This integration can be achieved through various approaches.
 For example, in a separated deployment, the BS antennas are allocated distinctly between communication and radar subsystems, which can simplify the system design but may underutilise resources.
 In contrast, the shared deployment strategy employs all antennas for both functionalities, hence offering higher resource efficiency, but at the cost of increased complexity due to the need for more sophisticated signal processing techniques\cite{8288677,9200993}.

 The evolution of ISAC has been accelerated by advances in multi-antenna technologies, particularly massive Multiple-Input Multiple-Output (MIMO) systems, which significantly enhance both communication capacity and sensing accuracy \cite{Fatema2018MassiveML}.
 However, evaluating the performance of ISAC systems poses unique challenges due to their dual functionality.
 Traditionally, communication and sensing subsystems have been assessed using distinct metrics—communication performance through achievable rate, outage probability, and bit error rate (BER), and sensing performance through estimation rate, detection probability, false alarm probability, and mean square error (MSE) \cite{9800940}.
 This disparity complicates the holistic assessment and optimisation of ISAC systems.
-To this end, some unified performance measures have been introduced in the literature, such as the mutual information \cite{10.5555/1146355,7086341,4776572}, and Kullback-Leibler divergence, also known as the relative entropy, which we recently introduced \cite{kloob,Al-Jarrah2023,kloob1,10118838}.
+To this end, some unified performance measures have been introduced in the literature, such as mutual information \cite{10.5555/1146355,7086341,4776572,Fan0}, and Kullback-Leibler divergence (KLD), also known as the relative entropy, which we recently introduced \cite{kloob,Al-Jarrah2023,kloob1,10118838}.
+Unlike mutual information approaches that assume capacity-achieving codes and focus on information transmission \cite{Shannon1948,5452208}, KLD directly measures distinguishability for practical finite-length systems, offers direct performance insights through Stein's lemma for hypothesis testing, and captures the impact of practical modulation schemes on system performance, aligning naturally with ISAC's dual objective.